juepi/PIO-ESP32-BMS_Ctrl/README.md

 Keep in mind that you are working with potentially dangerous currents depending on the hardware you use.
 Take any precautions necessary!

 ## Status
-This is early work-in-progress, as my Daly-BMS along with all other required parts have not yet arrived.
+This is work-in-progress.
 If everything works as expected, a hardware part might follow, that combines all required bits and pieces on a single PCB.

+## Insights
+- Do not rely on the current reported by the Daly BMS, it is quite inaccurate at low levels.
+Even worse, **Daly does not recognize charge and discharge currents below 1.1A**, so at small setups like mine, this also means that you cannot rely on the SOC reported by Daly.
+- Instead, you could use a [Smart Shunt](https://www.victronenergy.com/battery-monitors/smart-battery-shunt) (expensive solution) or - for small currents - an [INA226](https://www.ti.com/lit/ds/symlink/ina226.pdf) breakout board.
+- Firmware-upgrading the ESP possibly breaks communication to the Daly BMS.
+In that case, you need to re-connect the BT-coin and press the button on it, the reconnect the UART-wires and it should work again.
+So it would probably be a good idea to wire the "button" to an ESP GPIO if possible.. gotta check how often this happens.

 # Version History